by Martin Maenza

 At a gas station just off the Pacific Coast Highway, the impeccably dressed red-haired man had just pulled in to fill the tank.
 Deciding not to sully his own hands, he had the attendant provide him full service.
 “How far to San Francisco from here?” he asked.

 The young man in grease-covered overalls answered, “About three hours if you stay on the highway.”
-He put the handle back in its cradle but returned to replace the cap on the tank.
+He put the handle back in its cradle and returned to replace the cap on the tank.
 “Can I do anything else for you?”
 His tone was one of indifference.

 “Clean the windows, if you don’t mind.”

 The attendant gave him a bit of a dirty look, but then went to comply.

 The red-haired man casually moved back to the pump and took the handle from its cradle.
 He squeezed it until it was locked open, dropped it to the ground with gas flowing, and went back to the front of the blue rental car.
 “Here,” he said, handing the attendant cash.
 He quickly hopped in the car and started the engine.

 Before the car started to pull away, the attendant went back around and saw the handle out of the cradle.
 “Hey, wait a second…”